zhag-devops/cv/cv_zhuravlev_en.md

 ### DevOps TL

-> Because I was first system administrator in our small for that times company lets say that in the middle of 2018 I become a team lead of our department.
+> Because I was first system administrator in our small for that times company lets say that in the middle of 2018 I create a DevOps departmant that containts 5 devops engineers and 2 system administrators

 #### Tasks:

+- Building a processes
+- Building a multilayer monitoring solution for a company (Zabbix, prometheus, sentry)
-- Communicate with another team leads (development, QA, tech support)
+- Communicate with another teams (development, QA, tech support)
-- Communicate with a system architects
+- Finding a right solutions within a system architects
 - Taking care about 5 devops engineers and 2 admins.
 One CTO also, sometimes CEO...
 - Task decomposition, planing sprints with PM
 - Explaining what PO (or any non tech guy) is exactly wants from us?